GuyBenEzra30/To-Do-List/README.md

-# To-Do-List # Python

-This project allows the user to create and save To-Do list as he chooses the tasks he wants to acheive.
+This project allows the user to create and save a To-Do list by selecting the tasks they want to achieve.
-After running the code, you'll receive few options.
-Everything is explained and very easy to use.
+After running the program, you’ll be presented with several options.
+Everything is explained and is very easy to use.

-The options:
+The options are:

-1. Add Task.
+Add Task
-2. View Tasks.
+View Tasks
-3. Mark Completed Tasks.
+Mark Completed Tasks
-4. Delete Task.
+Delete Task
-5. Save the list as a txt file on your computer.
+Save the list as a .txt file on your computer

-The project is still in development I'm searching for new ways to improve my code, if anyone has any suggestions I'll be more than happy to listen :)
+The project is still in development, and I’m always looking for ways to improve the code.
+If anyone has suggestions, I’d be more than happy to hear them! :)

+In version 2.0, I created a desktop application with the same basic principles as version 1.
+However, instead of running in the terminal, the code now opens a desktop application using Tkinter.
+Basic yet effective.

-Enjoy :)
+Enjoy! :)